HarsHvardhnn/visitly-task/README.md

 For Local Maven Setup:
 - Java 17 or higher
 - Maven 3.6+ (or use the included Maven wrapper)
-- MySQL 8.0+ running locally on port 3306
+- MySQL 8.0+ installed and running locally on port 3306 (the database will be created automatically if it doesn't exist)
 - RabbitMQ running locally on port 5672 (optional, but recommended)

 Quick Start with Docker